ucnl/diy.github.io/projects/preamplifier_for_hydrophone/README.md

 | 7 | Cable with USB plug | 1 pcs. ~0.5-1 m | |

 If you decide to order the manufacture of a PCB, then you will not need materials and tools from **Table 2** and you can safely skip paragraph 3.1.
-To order a PCB, you will also need a [Gerber file] (preamp_pcb.GTL).
+To order a PCB, you will also need a [Gerber file](preamp_pcb.GTL).
 You can order the manufacture of PCBs, for example, on the [JLCBCP](https://jlcpcb.com/).

 ## 3. Manufacturing
 > **ATTENTION!
 Strictly follow the safety rules: during manufacturing, wear safety glasses - your eyes are not superfluous!
 It is very easy to damage them but it is also very easy to prevent it - WEAR PROTECTIVE GLASSES!
 Be careful with solvents - all work must be done with gloves and in a well-ventilated area!
 All electrical appliances - iron and soldering iron, if handled roughly, can cause serious injury, burns and electric shock.
 If you are minor - do work ONLY UNDER THE SUPERVISION OF ADULTS !!!**